-"And if you would allow me to accompany you now, I will make sure that he keeps to his word," a voice suddenly declared behind the two men.
-They turned their heads to find to their surprise, Atemu Djed-ra-iu-ef-anch standing right behind them, a small smile on his face.
+"And if you would allow me to to accompany you, I will make sure that he keeps his word", a voice suddenly declared behind the two men.
+They turned their heads to find to their surprise Atemu Djed-ra-iu-ef-anch standing right behind them, a small smile on his face.

 "Forgive me the sudden intrusion, but I was worried about Yuugi's whereabouts and went looking for him."

 He bowed his head slightly at the ancient pharaoh and held out the jacket Yuugi had worn that evening.
 Atemu smiled and bowed his head as well.
-Then he took the jacket to replace the sheet he had used to cover his aibou's upper body with.
+Then he took the jacket to replace it with the sheet he had used to cover Yuugi's upper body.
 After he was sure that the teen was now dressed warm and secure enough against the cold of the night, he turned back to the Egyptian, a small appreciating smile on his lips.

 The young Egyptian nodded his head, his face determined and serious.

-"If he is willing to allow me to stay by his side, I am more than happy to meet your requests, Atemu, pharaoh of Egypt."
+"If he is willing to allow me to stay by his side, I'm more than happy to meet your requests, Atemu, pharaoh of Egypt."

-The spirit took one more sharp look into the other's face.
-He could only find truthfulness and sincerity in those eyes.
+The spirit took one more sharp look into the other's eyes.
+He could only find truthfullness and sincerity there.
 Thus, he nodded his head, satisfied with the answer.
 Turning his gaze back to Yuugi, he took one of the teen's hands and squeezed it slightly.

-"Yuugi?" he asked silently.
-Knowing what the former pharaoh wanted, the Japanese breathed in deeply before nodding.
+"Yuugi?" he asked quietly.
+Knowing what the former pharaoh wanted, Yuugi breathed in deeply before nodding.

 "Let's go then!"

-The journey back to the ruins of what had once been home to the grave robbers was longer than the walk before.
-But they had no problem in finding their way around because the Egyptian by their side had no difficulties orientating even in the darkest night.
+The journey back to the ruins of what had once been home to the grave robbers, was quite longer than the walk before.
+But they had no problem to find their way around, because the Egyptian by their side orientated himself without difficulties even in the darkest night.

 It was quiet when they reached the entrance to where the Duel of Destiny had taken place.
-They walked down the stairs and there it was the door to the underworld.
+They walked down the stairs and there it was, the door to the underwold.

-Yuugi's heart was pounding painfully in his chest as he stood rooted to the spot, staring at the eye of Horus which decorated the entrance that was supposed to take the former pharaoh from him.
-The spirit was standing to his right, his hand entwined with Yuugi's while to the Japanese's left stood the Egyptian, who also had one hand interlocked with Yuugi.
+Yuugi heart was pounding painfully in his chest as he stood rooted to the spot, staring at the Eye of Horus which decorated the entrance that was supposed to take away the former pharaoh from him.
+The spirit was standing to Yuugi's right, their hands intertwined, while to his left the living Atemu stood, who also had one hand interlaced with Yuugi's.

-The spirit to the teen's right took a breath and squeezed the hand tightly before releasing it.
-Kind, loving eyes gazed at Yuugi, a warm smile on his lips.
+The spirit to the teen's right took a deep breath and squeezed the hand tightly before releasing it.
+Kind, loving eyes gazed onto Yuugi, a warm smile on his lips.

-"Aibou, this is where we part," he said quietly.
-The teen was barely able to hold back a sob and the former pharaoh kneeled down, one hand touching Yuugi's upper arm supportively.
+"Aibou, this is where we part", he said quietly.
+Yuugi was barely able to hold back a sob and the former pharaoh kneeled down, one hand touching Yuugi's upper arm supportingly.

-"Don't cry, aibou!" he said softly, gazing right into the Japanese's eyes.
+"Don't cry, aibou!" he said softly, gazing right into the teen's eyes.
 "Remember what we talked about.
-There is still a part of me left and you just need to allow him a place in your world."
+There is still a part from me left and you just need to allow him a place in your world."

 He stood up again and gazed deeply first at Yuugi, then at the other Atemu, who still held the teen's hand in his own.

-"I don't know what will happen when I step through that door," Atemu started, eyes strong and determined, "but I believe with all my heart that everything will turn out all right, aibou.
+"I don't know what will happen when I step through that door", Atemu started, eyes strong and determined, "but I believe with all my heart that everything will turn out all right, aibou.
 You are in good hands.
-I entrust both of you in each other's care!"
+I entrust both of you into each other's care!"

 He smiled at both of them before turning around and taking a step forward.

-"May the gods be with you!" the spirit declared with a small glance over his shoulder before he turned his full attention on the door in front of him.
-He knew what to do!
+"May the gods be with you!"
+Atemu declared with a small glance over his shoulder before he turned his full attention to the door in front of him.
+He knew what to do.

 "Atemu!" he spoke his name clearly, the room throwing back the echo of his voice.
-Instantly a bright light arose around the eye of Horus and slowly the two double-wings moved apart.
-All three men watched the happenings with deep respect.
+Instandly a bright light arised around the Eye of Horus and slowly the two double-wings moved apart.
+All three men watched what happened with deep respect.

-Behind the eyes shone a soft light.
+Behind the doors shone a soft light.
 There was nothing else which could be seen.
 For a second everyone was silent, just standing there and staring at the open doors.
-Finally Atemu, former pharaoh of Egypt, took a deep breath and took the first step.
+Finally Atemu, former pharaoh of Egypt, took a deep breath and stepped forward.

 "Atemu!"
 Yuugi shouted, tears gathering in his eyes.
 He wanted to run up to the spirit but he was held back by the man beside him.
-Giving up, the Japanese teen allowed the tears to flow down his face.
+Giving up, Yuugi allowed himself to weep.

 "Sayonara!" he whispered, a fisted hand pressed against his heart.
-Beside him Atemu bowed his head.
+Beside him Atemu bowed his head slightly.
 The former pharaoh answered the gesture with a small smile.
 Then he turned around and took his last step.
-Just before the light engulfed his body, Yuugi and Atemu watched as the clothes on the spirit changed into what he used to wear three thousand years ago.
+And just before the light engulfed his body, Yuugi and Atemu watched as the clothes on the spirit changed into what he used to wear three thousand years ago.

-But both men had not much time to get over the departure of the third.
-Suddenly the earth around them started to growl and shake, first small stones falling from the ceiling.
+However both men had not much time to get over the departure of the third.
+Suddenly the earth around them started to growl and shake, small stones falling from the ceiling.
 Atemu took one look into Yuugi's widening eyes.

 "Out!" the Egyptian shouted and took Yuugi's hand.
-The teen allowed himself to be led up to the exit where he watched the stone tablet with the Sennen Items breaking down and vanishing into a deep hole which had suddenly opened up in the ground.
+The teen allowed himself to be lead to the exit while he watched the stone tablet with the Sennen Item's breaking down and vanishing into a deep hole which had suddenly opened up in the ground.

 Sending a last good bye to the golden treasure, the connection to his other half, he finally turned around and side by side the young men ran out of the hole.
-When they felt sure that they were out of the danger zone, they stopped and took some deep breaths.
+When they felt sure that they were far enough away from danger, they stopped and took some deep breaths.

 The teen moved his head to look at the young man beside him.
 Atemu stood there, a solemn look on his face.
 But suddenly his body shuddered and his free hand came up to cover his face.
-Worry throwing aside the fresh memory of his current loss, Yuugi turned his full attention to Atemu.
+Worry outweighing the fresh memory of his current loss, Yuugi paid his full attention to Atemu.